 - the navigation of university procedures, appeals processes, rules and regulations

 - on-time progress toward the degree

 - planning for graduate school and application preparation

-Advisors are available for walk-in appointments during regular office hours (see schedule, below); no scheduled appointment is necessary.
-PSYUGRAD is located at 806 W Franklin Street, room 107.
+Advisers are available for walk-in appointments during regular office hours (see schedule, below); PSYUGRAD is located at 806 W Franklin Street, room 107.

 Students are encouraged to be in touch with the PSYUGRAD advising center early and often to resolve questions about degree requirements, course selection, graduation checks, and other academic matters.